 Not all airbags are created equal, and they differ in design and the way they perform.
 You can learn about the features of your own car's airbags by contacting the manufacturer or reading your owner's manual — and be sure to keep up with current airbag recalls by checking Transport Canada’s database.

 The force of an airbag is strongest in the first 8 cm after it bursts through its cover and starts to inflate, so anyone who is sitting too close to it when it launches could be seriously injured.
 While airbags are designed to protect you in the event of a collision, it's important that everyone in your car wears a seatbelt and sits far enough away from the airbags that they only come into contact with them once they're fully inflated.

 To keep yourself and your passengers safe on the road, take these three simple steps towards airbag safety:

 - Sit back.
-Keep your driver’s seat as far back as you can (ideally at least 25cm away from the airbag) while maintaining a safe driving position.
+Keep your driver's seat as far back as you can (ideally at least 25 cm away from the airbag) while maintaining a safe driving position.
 You should still be far enough forward that you can grip the steering wheel with two hands and apply pressure on both pedals without having to move your body away from the back of your seat.
-The passenger seat should also be kept as far back as possible at all times, and passengers should keep their feet and other objects off the dashboard.
+The passenger seat should always be kept as far back as possible, and passengers should keep their feet and other objects off the dashboard.

 - Think of the kids.
-All kids under 12 years old should ride in the back seat to keep them safe in a collision, especially when your car has airbags.
+Most provinces and territories recommend that all kids under 13 years old ride in the back seat to keep them safe in a collision, especially when your car has airbags.
 Never strap a rear-facing car-seat in the front seat when your airbags are active.
 To learn more about keeping your kids safe on the road, check out the Government of Canada’s car seat safety guidelines.

 Although they're designed to prevent serious injuries and death, airbags can cause minor injuries like bruises, cuts, or scrapes.
 But when used correctly, the positive effects afforded by airbags far outweigh the minor bumps and bruises they bring with them.